IBM/BlockchainPublicRegulationFabric-Food/README.md

 **Transactions:**
 `createProductListing` `transferListing` `checkProducts` `updateExemptedList`

+Initially, the supplier will transfer the food products to an importer who verifies whether the supplier, country, and food type all match with the correct identifiers.
+At port of entry, the supplier is checked against a list of known suppliers in a database (managed by the regulator).
+If the supplier is of type exempt, then the products are then transferred to the retailer.
+If the supplier is of type non-exempt, then the products are checked against a list of known food products in the database (managed by the regulator).
+If the food is exempt product then transfer it to the retailer.
+If the food is a non-exempt product, the importer must conduct a harms analysis (either independently, or using a third-party).
+The supplier provides the harms analysis report to the regulator.
+The regulator reviews compliance attestation and transfers the products to the retailer.

 The `createProductListing` function is called when an `createProductListing` transaction is submitted.
 The logic allows a supplier to create a `ProductListingContract` asset.